alexchernous/alexchernous.github.io/src/content/Home.md

 'About me' will give a brief summary of my goals and interests as it relates to my career.

 ##### Login
 The 'Login' page is a pseudo working signin for my website that showcases React concepts such as `state` and `prop`.
-If you enter a dummy name and password, your name will appear at the top of the banner replacing "anonymous".
+If you enter a dummy name and password, your name will appear at the top of the banner replacing "user".
 The button will be replaced with a Logout equivalent.
 It also demonstrates my own styling (no Bootstrap).
 But in most cases I'd leave the styling to UI designers.